braym3/Airport-Project/README.md

 **Departure and Arrival Tables:** Easily accessible tables provide clear views of departure and arrival schedules, offering a quick reference for specific flights.

-**Time Simulation:** The application allows users to fast-forward time in hourly increments, triggering random 'impact events' that can affect the flight schedule.
-The backend dynamically reshuffles the schedule, reassigning flights affected by closures, weather conditions, or delays.
+**Time Simulation:** The application allows users to fast-forward time in hourly increments, triggering random 'impact events' (e.g., gate/terminal closures, weather conditions, flight delays, etc.).
+These events simulate real-world disruptions to the flight schedule.
+In response, the backend dynamically reshuffles the schedule, attempting to reassign affected flights to the closest available time slot to their initial schedule, aiming for a more realistic simulation of adaptive scheduling.

 **Impact Event Visualizations:** The frontend displays 'impact events' and provides statistics and visualizations about the types and frequency of these events, as well as information on flight cancellations and delays.